Regional Victorian Trials Alliance:

 Co-designing a pilot with consumers, local health groups and researchers to increase cancer clinical trial participation among the Aboriginal and Torres Strait Islander communities.

-The implementation of the Clinical Trials component of the Optimal Care Pathways for Aboriginal and Torres Strait Islander People with Cancer represents a potential major shift in heath outcomes for our community.
+The implementation of the Clinical Trials component of the Optimal Care Pathways for Aboriginal and Torres Strait Islander People with Cancer represents a potential major shift in heath outcomes for these communities.

 Successful completion of this initiative will result in a completed pilot at Goulburn Valley Health, Shepparton, along with long term sustainability plans for bridging the health gap for Aboriginal and Torres Strait Islander Peoples.